richardharman/Eixftool/README.md

 How to write metadata from csv to multiple files in directory in terminal, having csv in same directory: (The fullstop means current directory) exiftool -csv="nameofcsv.csv" .

+to remove all metada added if it was messed up: exiftool -all= -overwrite_original .